YukiM00/Backdoored-COVID-Net/README.md

 # Backdoored-COVID-Net

-This repository contains the codes used in our study on Backdoor attacks on a deep neural network-based system for COVID-19 detection from chest X-ray images.
+This repository contains the codes used in our study on Backdoor attacks to deep-neural-network-based system for COVID-19 detection from chest X-ray images.

 ## Terms of use
 MIT licensed.